bosonprotocol/contracts/README.md

 ### Build

 We have a fully automated local build process to check that your changes are good to be merged.
+It is based on a script called `go`, which is implemented using Ruby and Rake.
+Always run the `go` script before committing or pushing to GitHub.
 To run the build:

 ```shell script
 ./go
 ````

 By default, the build process fetches all dependencies, compiles, lints, formats and tests the codebase.
+If the linting or formatting tasks find problems, the script will attempt to fix them silently, so always check for changes in your files before committing or pushing to GitHub.
-There are also tasks for each step.
+There are also tasks for each step that can be run separately.
 This and subsequent sections provide more details of each of the tasks.

 To fetch dependencies: